 When President Bednar accepted the call to serve in the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, Robert M. Wilkes accepted the position of interim president of BYU–Idaho effective December 1, 2004.

-Kim B. Clark was called as president of BYU–Idaho in August 2005 and is the current president of the university.
+Clark G. Gilbert was called as president of BYU-Idaho in April 2015 and serves as the current president of the university.